-Rapper Tech 9 Is Dead, But Tech N9ne is Alive
+Rapper Tech 9 Is Dead, But Tech N9ne Is Alive

 While not as famous as Tech N9ne, Tech 9 was a respected figure in the larger hip-hop community, and his death was marked by many famous rappers, including Kendrick Lamar and Lupe Fiasco.

-Tech 9 and Tech N9ne are not be confused with Tekashi 6ix9ine, another rapper, who is currently incarcerated after pleading guilty to several federal counts, including conspiracy, racketeering, drug and weapons charges.
+Tech 9 and Tech N9ne are not to be confused with Tekashi 6ix9ine, another rapper, who is currently incarcerated after pleading guilty to several federal counts, including conspiracy, racketeering, drug and weapons charges.